TheresaLui/SelfHelpContent_v2/articles/microsoft.databricks/asc-databricks-coresquotainsight.md

 ## **Recommended Steps**

-Please check whether sufficient quota of cores are available in region for this subscriptions <!--$Subscription Name-->[SubscriptionName]<!--/$Subscription Name-->:
+Please check whether sufficient quota of cores are available in region for this subscriptions <!--$Subscription Name-->[SubscriptionName]<!--/$Subscription Name-->

 ### Not enough cores available